Square For Retail POS App Review

 - Multilocation inventory management

 - Advanced employee management

-Square has never been one to stop introducing new features and services, though the addition of Square for Retail to its product mix definitely had a few of us scratching our heads.
-The free point of sale app has been a key draw for Square users over the years, and it’s not hard to see why: It’s the most advanced free mobile app out there, and it works just as great as an entry-level POS, too.
+Square has never been one to stop introducing new features and services, though the addition of Square for Retail to its product mix had a few of us scratching our heads.
+The free Square Point of Sale app has been a key draw for Square users over the years, and it’s not hard to see why: It’s the most advanced free mobile app out there, and it works just as great as an entry-level POS, too.
 Did we mention it’s free?
-All you pay is for transactions and any optional monthly services.
+All you pay for are transactions and any optional monthly services.

-All things considered, Square for Retail earns a solid 4.5-star rating from us.
-The lack of features is the biggest factor holding the new app back.
-But if you can manage without them (even just temporarily) you will find a perfectly serviceable POS for large-inventory businesses, and all you need to run it is an iPad and standard register equipment.
-You also get Square’s great pricing plan, with no contracts, no monthly fees, and no hidden fees or early termination fees.
-That’s pretty nice to see, though you definitely can’t bring your own processor to the app.
+Square for Retail earns a solid 4.5-star rating from us.
+The lack of advanced features is the most significant factor holding the Retail app back.
+But if you can manage without them, you will find a perfectly serviceable POS for large-inventory businesses.
+All you need to run it is an iPad or Square Register and standard register equipment.
+You also get Square’s simple flat-rate pricing plan, with no contracts, no monthly fees, and no hidden fees or early termination fees, plus access to its terrific app marketplace.

-Read on for a closer look at Square for Retail, including its triumphs and failings.
+Read on for a closer look at the Square Retail POS app, including its triumphs and failings.

 Table of Contents